johnjoemcbob/GMod-Summer-2018/README.md

-# Fixed version of Heavy Gullets from Prickly Team
+# Heavy Gullets from Prickly Team
-This is fixed (At least for now) version of Heavy Gullets from Prickly Team.
+This is fixed version of Heavy Gullets provided by SNeicer (thanks!).

-**I'm not a author of the original gamemode!
-All credits go to https://steamcommunity.com/id/johnjoemcbob !**

 **This gamemode requires this libary: https://github.com/handsomematt/3d2d-vgui**